SC DOT to update public on plans for congested eastern stretch of I-526

 “This is just the early study," said Joy Riley, DOT's project manager.

-There aren't any specifics yet on what will be done as far as construction to the east portion.
+There aren't any specifics yet on what will be done.
 The linkage study will allow the department to determine what improvements are physically and financially possible.

-This comes after the corridor recorded its second fatality, Riley said.
+This comes shortly after the corridor recorded another fatality.
 Earlier this month, a tow truck driver named William Ellis was presumably knocked off of the Don Holt Bridge that sits over the Cooper River on the corridor.

 According to Matt Southern, a S.C.
 Highway Patrol spokesman, Ellis was assisting a motorist with a broken-down vehicle on the North Charleston side of the span when Charleston County Deputy Mike Costanzo pulled over to help.